-Students are expected to attend classes regularly and complete assigned coursework in a timely fashion in accordance with the expectations of their instructors.
+Class attendance and participation are essential to the learning process, both to the individual student and the class as a whole.
+Students are expected to attend live classes regularly on-site or remotely and complete assigned coursework in a timely fashion in accordance with the expectations of their instructors.
 CRTP course directors will clearly communicate course specific attendance policies and expectations in their course syllabi.
 If these policies are not clear, it is the responsibility of the student to ask the course director for clarification.